The world needs more COVID vaccines, so the U.S. is helping finance overseas plants

 The U.S. and other rich countries have been criticized for hoarding vaccines

-Biden has pledged to make the United States what he calls the "arsenal of vaccines" for the world, but he's also faced criticism from the World Health Organization and others for offering booster shots to fully vaccinated Americans when millions of people around the world have yet to receive a first dose.
+Biden has committed to sharing a total of 1.1 billion vaccine doses around the globe, part of his pledge to make the United States what he calls the "arsenal of vaccines" for the world.
+But he's also faced criticism from the World Health Organization and others for offering booster shots to fully vaccinated Americans when millions of people around the world have yet to receive a first dose.

 Experts estimate that 11 billion doses are necessary to fully vaccinate 70% of the world's population.
 The U.S has pledge to donate more doses than any other nation, including the latest pledge of more than 17 million doses to the African Union.

-Note: An earlier version of this story incorrectly stated that the U.S. had only shipped 190,000 vaccines to date.
-In fact, it has shipped 190 million to countries around the world.